Alfresco/alfresco-ansible-deployment/docs/deployment-guide.md

 * `repository`: the list of one or more hosts which will get an Alfresco repo deployed on (see [the deployment guide](#acs-cluster) for details on repository clustering).

 * `database`: a host on which the playbook will deploy PostgreSQL.
 See  [the deployment guide](./deployment-guide.md) for details on how to use another external RDBMS.
 * `activemq`: the host on which the playbook will deploy the message queue component required by ACS.
-* `external_activemq`: an alternative group to `activemq` in case you don't want to deploy ActiveMQ using our basic activemq role but instead use an ActiveMQ instance of yours which matched your hosting standards.
+* `external_activemq`: an alternative group to `activemq` in case you don't want to deploy ActiveMQ using our basic activemq role but instead use an ActiveMQ instance of yours which matches your hosting standards.
 * `search`: a single host on which to deploy Alfresco Search services.
 * `search_enterprise`: one or more hosts on which deploy Search Enterprise, as an alternative to Alfresco Search.
 * `elasticsearch`: one or more hosts on which deploy the ElasticSearch cluster backing Search Enterprise.
+* `external_elasticsearch`: an alternative group to `elasticsearch` in case you don't want to deploy ElasticSearch using the [community ElasticSearch role](https://github.com/buluma/ansible-role-elasticsearch) but instead use an ElasticSearch cluster of yours which matches your hosting standards.
 * `nginx`: a single host on which the playbook will deploy an NGINX reverse proxy configured for the numerous http based service in the platform.
 * `adw`: a single host where you want the Alfresco Digital Workspace UI to be installed
 * `transformers`: a single host where the playbook will deploy the Alfresco Transformation Services components